-From tastings to trunk shows to tutorials, we have so much in store at our Soho flagship in New York City.
-At a recent event, One Kings Lane co-founder Susan Feldman, who more recently launched the lifestyle site In the Groove, sat down with three expert entertainers to chat dinner-party hosting.
+At an event in our Soho flagship in New York City, One Kings Lane co-founder Susan Feldman, who launched the lifestyle site In the Groove, sat down with three expert entertainers to chat dinner-party hosting.
 Read on to get inspired by their tips—and by a tablescape set around their favorite ideas.
-And be sure to check out our calendar of upcoming in-store events here.

 When it comes to entertaining, some serial hosts just can’t get enough.
 “It becomes infectious,” says Jane Larkworthy, editor at large at The Cut, who loves having friends over for casual dinners in her Berkshires home.
 “It’s a great way to bring people together who don’t know each other.
 And that can’t help but warm your heart,” says Jane.
 For Heather Taylor, founder of textiles line Heather Taylor Home, entertaining is when she’s happiest: “It’s such a precious moment, sitting around the table in a beautiful setting and eating delicious food.
 It’s my dream.”
 Eddie Ross, an author and stylist who runs a creative studio, turns to entertaining not only to bring people together but also to set a fabulous scene.
 “I think a table really tells a story of who the person is,” he says.